Geocoding Services | What Are Some Popular Options?

 - Validation: Google does not validate addresses.
 In other words, they don't tell you if an address is real or not before telling you where it is (or where they estimate it would be, if it were real).
 There is no Google address validation API.
 As a result, Google cannot provide a ZIP+4 Code for a geocoded address.

 - Maps: Here's the obvious one—Google does maps.
 As in, lots of maps.
 As a matter of fact, the API suite that the geocoding service is a part of is called “Google Maps for Work,” and there's a long list of features included.
 The downside?
 It's all or nothing.
 More on this on the next line.

 - Limitations: The Google geocoding API has a number of restrictions on their service and their data.
 Two notable ones are the following: First, geocodes from the Google Maps API are only to be used through Google Maps.
 It's kind of like making a return for in-store credit: yes it's money, but it can only be used there.
 Second, you're not allowed to keep the geocodes, at least not long-term.
 You can cache them temporarily, but after that you gotta dump 'em (like that no-good ex of yours).
 There are other limitations, but these are two of the big ones.
 You can learn more about these limitations in this Google geocoding API example.

 - Accuracy: OpenCage uses interpolated geocodes—a word which, in this application, means “Maybe accurate enough to meet your needs, but less precise.”
-Interpolated geocodes are what we call “block level” accurate, and for some, it may be as accurate as you're going to need.
+Interpolated geocodes are what we call “block level” accurate, and for some, it may be accurate enough.

-- Speed: They throttle usage to 2,500 requests a day for free users, and one request a second for everyone, so even if you're a paying customer it'll take you the better part of 28 hours to process a batch as big as 100,000.
+- Speed: They throttle usage to 40 request per second on their highest priced plan. so even if you're a paying customer it'll take you almost 42 minutes to process 100,000 geocodes.

 - Validation: Like Google, they do not validate the addresses that they geocode.
 So, like Google, the geocode they give back to you may be for a real address, or it may not be.